zilitye/Anti-Gromming-Detection-ChatApp/README.md

 ## Features

-1.  **Real-time Semantic Detection (NLP)**: Unlike traditional keyword filters, the app uses a **local NLP embedding model** (`all-MiniLM-L6-v2`) to analyze message intent.
+1. **Real-time Semantic Detection (On-Device NLP)**: Unlike traditional keyword filters, the app uses a **local NLP embedding model** (`all-MiniLM-L6-v2`) to analyze message intent.
 It calculates the cosine similarity between outgoing messages and known grooming tactics entirely on-device, catching paraphrased or subtle grooming attempts.
-2.  **AI-Powered Safety Assistant**: A dedicated assistant powered by **OpenAI**, offering users compassionate, context-aware guidance, reporting pathways, and emotional support.
-3.  **Risk Dashboard & Reporting**: Visualizes the cumulative risk profile of a conversation over time and provides a structured mechanism for reporting unsafe interactions.
-4.  **Secure Communication**: Built on Firebase for reliable, real-time messaging and cloud storage.

-## How the Detection Works
-The app implements a hybrid approach to safety:
-- **On-Device NLP**: Every message is converted into a high-dimensional vector (embedding) using a quantized transformer model running via **ONNX Runtime**.
+Every message is converted into a high-dimensional vector (embedding) using a quantized transformer model running via **ONNX Runtime**.
 This allows the app to detect grooming tactics based on *meaning* rather than just specific words, maintaining privacy by processing data locally.

-- **Rule-Based Fallback**: A keyword scoring engine provides a fast, initial layer of protection while the NLP model initializes.
+2. **Rule-Based Fallback**: A keyword scoring engine provides a fast, initial layer of protection while the NLP model initializes.

 ## Tech Stack